eemeli/pdf-form-fill/README.md

 [source code](index.js).

-Setting any info values will require spawning a second pdftk instance and writing an intermediate PDF to a temporary file (piping output turns out to pdftk turns out to be rather flaky).
+Setting any info values will require spawning a second pdftk instance and writing an intermediate PDF to a temporary file (piping pdf output to pdftk turns out to be rather flaky).
 This will slow down the processing a bit; use `options.verbose` to test the execution time on your systems.